Ikaruga: Development

 Development of Ikaruga began while Treasure's Sin and Punishment (2000) was still in development.
 Ikaruga was self-funded (and later self-published).
 Since company resources were allocated for Sin and Punishment, director Hiroshi Iuchi worked on Ikaruga at home on his spare time and developed a prototype with help from programmer Atsutomo Nakagawa.
 Ikaruga shares basic shooter gameplay elements with an earlier Treasure shooter, Radiant Silvergun (1998).
 Additionally, the polarity elements are similar to those in their earlier game Silhouette Mirage (1997).
 Another source of inspiration was the defense system in Shinrei Jusatsushi Taromaru (1997) for the Sega Saturn.
 Iuchi reused sprites from Radiant Silvergun so he could finish the prototype quickly.
 A unique feature to the original design was a limited ammo supply.
 The player's stock was replenished by absorbing enemy bullets.
 This mechanism was seen as weak since it created gaps in the action when no bullets could be fired.
 Gameplay ideas in the prototype version were later included in a special bonus mode in the final game.
 After further testing and consultation between team members, the final gameplay system was implemented.

 Ikaruga has been described as a spiritual sequel to Radiant Silvergun.
 Originally, Radiant Silvergun was intended to be a trilogy, and Ikaruga began development as a direct sequel, codenamed "Project RS-2".
 The concept theme for Radiant Silvergun was “World”, and for Ikaruga it was “Will”.
 In keeping with Treasure's game design philosophy, Ikaruga was intentionally designed to challenge the conventions of standard game design and develop a new type of shooting game.
 The game's difficulty lies in the puzzle-like elements of changing polarities rather than bullet-dodging.
 Unlike Radiant Silvergun, the scoring system was not tied to gameplay.
 In this way, the game was designed to appeal to both players who play for score and those who did not.
 In the beginning, the stages were designed with the combo system in mind, however this made the optimal route too obvious.
 Instead, the team redesigned the stages and enemies so it would be more difficult for player to determine the route for the most optimal score.
-The game's pacing follows a "mountain" and "valley" approach, in which the music and action will peak, followed by a melancholy atmosphere, only to built up tempo again.
+The game's pacing follows a "mountain" and "valley" approach, in which the music and action will peak, followed by a melancholy atmosphere, only to build up tempo again.
 By the time development was finished, 5 Treasure staff had worked on the game, as well as 3 support staff from G.rev which was raising funds to develop its own shooter, Border Down (2003).